danfuzz/samizdat/README.md

 ```

 As of this writing full build can take up to something like an hour on
 mid-range personal computing hardware.
-The build consists of both C
+Among its steps, the build consists of:

-compilation as well as compilation of most of the Samizdat library as
-well as compilation of the compiler itself.
+* Compilation of the core runtime, into an executable binary.
+* Compilation of the Samizdat compiler, into a collection of loadable
+  libraries.
+This is done by the Samizdat compiler itself, running using the
+  baseline interpreter.
+The compiler emits C code, which is then compiled
+  using the usual C compiler on the system.
+* Compilation of the core library, into a collection of loadable
+  libraries.
+This is done by the compiled Samizdat compiler, using C
+  code as an intermediate form in the same manner as the previous item.

 Once built, you can run `samex <path-to-script>`. `samex` and all the other
 built binaries are deposited in the directory `out/final/bin`.
 If you used